gpuweb/WSL/Spec/source/index.rst

 Arguments and Return Types
 """"""""""""""""""""""""""

-Arguments return types of an entry point are more restricted than arguments to an arbitrary WSL function.
+Arguments return types of an entry point are more restricted than arguments to an arbitrary WHLSL function.
 They are flattened through structs - that is, each member of any struct appearing in an argument to an entry point or return type is considered independently, recursively.
 Arguments to entry points are not distinguished by position or order.